Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

 Thank you for visiting my academic website.
 I invite you to explore the publications section, where you will find a comprehensive list of my research papers and have direct access to the full text of each publication.
 Whether you are in search of a research collaborator or a travel companion, please feel free to <a href="mailto:yuan.han@u.duke.nus.edu">contact me</a>.

-# Education & Academic Training
+# Education
 * Ph.D., Biostatistics & Health Data Science, Duke-NUS Medical School
+* B.S., Mathematics & Applied Mathematics, Nankai University
+* B.S., Biotechnology, Nankai University

+# Academic Training
 * Research Scholar, Biostatistics & Bioinformatics, Duke University
 * Research Scholar, Quantitative Biomedicine, University of Zurich
 * Consultant, Epidemiology & Biostatistics, Harvard University
-* B.S., Mathematics & Applied Mathematics, Nankai University
-* B.S., Biotechnology, Nankai University

-# Editorial Services
+# Professional Societies & Editorial Services
 * PC Member, International Conference on Image, Video Processing and Artificial Intelligence
 * Referee, Expert Systems With Applications (IF: 8.5, JCR: Q1)
 * Referee, Data Science Journal (IF: TBD, JCR: TBD)